What should people know about Anaphylaxis?

 Anaphylaxis can occur anytime and anywhere, that is why people must be cautious.
 People who have a history of Anaphylaxis and even those who haven’t must take note of these precautions.

 - Wear a medical necklace.
 This can act as a guide to the substances a person is allergic to.

 - Always carry needed medicines.
 People who have conditions that are of the high risk of an attack should always carry at least 2 shots with them all the time.
 Take note of the expiration date of the shots, these normally have a shelf life of 12 months.

 - Check the label.
 People diagnosed with specific food allergies must always scrutinize thoroughly the labels to ensure that the food does not contain any possible allergens.

 Anaphylactic shock is a serious and fatal condition that can be caused by anything in the surrounding environment.
-It can also happen to anybody, which is why undergoing a CPR training.
-Even an online CPR training can provide the necessary skills to combat a severe allergic reaction.
+It can also happen to anybody, which is why undergoing CPR training.
+Even online CPR training can provide the necessary skills to combat a severe allergic reaction.